 Role within the ecosystem:

-When DiMercurio first embarked on building a content distribution platform, the publication had an incredibly niche target — very small businesses.
-He and his content marketing team found that what appealed to this segment of readers wasn’t always industry-wide trends and innovations, but solutions to common challenges they faced daily.
+When DiMercurio first embarked on building a content distribution platform, the publication had an incredibly niche target audience — small businesses.
+He and his content marketing team found that what appealed to this segment of readers wasn’t always industry-wide trends and innovations, but solutions to everyday challenges they faced daily.
 They started producing business operations strategies as well as management and leadership tips.
-The goal of Line//Shape//Space at the time was to support very small businesses with actionable advice, rather than pitching Autodesk products.
-While their methods seemed unorthodox at first, the small publication soon gathered a steady following and received critical acclaim.
+The goal of Line//Shape//Space at the time was to support small businesses with actionable advice, rather than pitching Autodesk products.
+While their methods seemed unorthodox at first, the modest publication soon gathered a steady following and received critical acclaim.

 To that end, Redshift has been successful in starting conversations within the relevant industries and earning the recognition of fellow marketers.
 Redshift has been working strategically with media partners to reach new audiences and customers, both through social media amplification, content partnerships and content syndication.
 For example, Autodesk collaborated with the Harvard Business Review to create a white paper on generative design technology.
-Partnerships with publications like HBR help to bring important conversations beyond the confines of the industries that Redshift focuses on.
+Partnerships with publications like HBR help to bring essential conversations beyond the confines of Redshift's main industries.

 With content published on Redshift, the metrics that are most important in defining success are newsletter subscriptions and attention earned.